google/oboe/FullGuide.md

 Every Stream has a *performance mode* which has a large effect on your app's behavior.
 There are three modes:

-* `OBOE_PERFORMANCE_MODE_NONE` is the default mode.
+* `PerformanceMode::None` is the default mode.
 It uses a basic stream that balances latency and power savings.
-* `OBOE_PERFORMANCE_MODE_LOW_LATENCY` uses smaller buffers and an optimized data path for reduced latency.
+* `PerformanceMode::LowLatency` uses smaller buffers and an optimized data path for reduced latency.
-* `OBOE_PERFORMANCE_MODE_POWER_SAVING` uses larger internal buffers and a data path that trades off latency for lower power.
+* `PerformanceMode::PowerSaving` uses larger internal buffers and a data path that trades off latency for lower power.

 You can select the performance mode by calling `setPerformanceMode()`, and discover the current mode by calling `getPerformanceMode()`.

-If low latency is more important than power savings in your application, use `OBOE_PERFORMANCE_MODE_LOW_LATENCY`.
+If low latency is more important than power savings in your application, use `PerformanceMode::LowLatency`.
 This is useful for apps that are very interactive, such as games or keyboard synthesizers.

-If saving power is more important than low latency in your application, use `OBOE_PERFORMANCE_MODE_POWER_SAVING`.
+If saving power is more important than low latency in your application, use `PerformanceMode::PowerSaving`.
 This is typical for apps that play back previously generated music, such as streaming audio or MIDI file players.

-In the current version of Oboe, in order to achieve the lowest possible latency you must use the `OBOE_PERFORMANCE_MODE_LOW_LATENCY` performance mode along with a high-priority callback.
+In the current version of Oboe, in order to achieve the lowest possible latency you must use the `PerformanceMode::LowLatency` performance mode along with a high-priority callback.
 Follow this example:

 ```
 // Create a callback object